What You Can (and Can’t) Put in Your Dishwasher

 1. Plates, Bowls, and Everyday Glasses

-Most standard dinnerware is designed to be dishwasher-friendly.
+Most standard dinnerware is designed to be washed this way.
 Look for labels or markings on the bottom that explicitly say “dishwasher safe.”

 Pro Tip:

 Load dishes facing the centre for optimal cleaning.
-Think of it as chore choreography—when everything faces the spray arm, it all gets its chance to shine.
+Think of it as choreography, when everything faces the spray arm, it all gets its chance to shine.

 2. Cutlery (Mostly)

-Stainless steel knives, forks, and spoons are dishwasher-approved friends.
-Place them in the cutlery basket, ideally with handles facing down (except knives which should go handle-up for safety).
+Stainless steel knives, forks, and spoons are fine too.
+Place them in the cutlery basket, ideally with handles facing down (except knives, which should go handle-up for safety).

 Exceptions: